Is Healthcare Free in Canada? Here Is The Answer

 • Work or study full-time

-If you plan to work in Canada for a period of time, it’s wise to contact your prospective employer.
+If you plan to work in Canada for some time, it’s wise to contact your prospective employer.
 They can help guide you through the application process for Canada’s government-funded care.

 Employers also often offer supplemental insurance to entice qualified foreign workers.
 Students could contact their university in this regard.

 How long do you have to live in Canada to get free healthcare?